When producing music in your home studio, it’s important to find a quality audio interface.

 The biggest feature that people rave about in their reviews is Studio One Artist DAW.
 Studio One is one of the more popular DAW on the market, and it’s with good reason.
 This DAW provides everything you might need when it comes to creating your own beats.

-My favorite feature is how it’s a single window, drag and drop workflow, making it easier to use than others.
+Our favorite feature is how it’s a single window, drag and drop workflow, making it easier to use than others.

 The PreSonus is made of metal, making it strong and more durable than its competitors.
 It’ll last longer, and in the event of an accidental fall, it’s much less likely to take damage and break.